 Michigan – Mackinac Island and Arch Rock

 Road tripping pets are going to adore this route.
-If the incredible off-leash dog park at Shelby Farms doesn’t get your tail wagging, check out all the fun spots to sniff along the Natchez Trace!
-Finally, sniff around the monumental Arch in St. Louis.
+Romp at the incredible off-leash dog park at Shelby Farms, then stiff along the 444-mile Natchez Trace!
+Finally, relax in the shadow of the monumental Gateway Arch in St. Louis.

 Tennessee – Shelby Farms Park Off-Leash Area

 Louisiana – State Capitol Gardens in Baton Rouge

 You can see a lot without traveling as far in New England!
 Enjoy Central Park in the heart of Manhattan, then explore the trail in Acadia National Park.
 Finally, take a splash in the pond at Dog Mountain.
 From beginning to end, this trip is a pet’s dream come true.

 New Hampshire – Mt.
 Washington and the White Mountain National Forest

 The theme of this trip is early American history with some fun thrown in!
 Learn about first Europeans to arrive in the New World in Colonial Williamsburg.
 Spend sometime strolling where history is made every day in Washington DC.
 Then enjoy a day on the Jersey shore before heading t the Pocono Mountains for a scenic train ride.